wp-plugins/ose-firewall/readme.txt

 8. Country Blocking Management Panel

 == Changelog ==

+= 4.1.1 =
+* Improved: Improve respond actions for virus scanner to hanle network error
+* Improved: Added restrictions on SQL user connection for Virus scanner, so it will queue until the connection is released to avoid heavy mysql server load
+* Improved: Improved language tags in the virus scanner
+* Improved: Improved Development mode detection function to avoid errors for some servers

 = 4.1.0 =
 * Added: Added rule to protect WordPress Admin Ajax file being attacked by LFI attack